tamnguyenbbt/Okapi/README.md

 ## Set Up Test Project
 The code in this repo is for a sample test project based on MSUnit and .Net Framework 4.5.
+* Opika library can be found under NuGet at https://www.nuget.org/packages/Okapi/1.0.0

 ### Using App.config